metosin/cloud-busting/aws/README.md

 ### Setting Environment Variables for AWS Profile and Region

 You have to install AWS cli and create an AWS profile yourself.
-Follow instructions in [installing aws cli](README-installing-aws-cli.md]).
+Follow instructions in [installing aws cli](README-installing-aws-cli.md).

-Copy paste file [aws-envs_template.sh](tools/aws-envs_template.sh) to file name `aws-envs.sh` and then change your own values in that file.
+Copy paste file [aws-envs_template.sh](tools/aws-envs_template.sh) to file name `aws-envs.sh` (in the same directory) and then change your own values in that file.

 ### Terraform backend creation